Welcome to today's edition of the Rush 24-7 podcast.

 This is the problem.

-See, folks, what when I when I say something, nothing left to be Said caller was speechless when I finished.
+See, folks, when I say something, nothing left to be said.

-I'm sorry, I didn't mean to take every word out of his buttons leave him in awe.
+I didn't mean to take every word out of him.

-Your guiding light through times of trouble, confusion, murkiness, tumult, chaos, missing jet liners, plunging economic realities, and even the good times.
+You're guiding light through times of trouble, confusion, murkiness, tumult, chaos, missing jet liners, plunging economic realities, and even the good times.

 I think Vladimir Putin is on the move now because he knows that he has limited time.

-He's never going to have this lack of opposition to what he's doing in the United States.
+He's never going to have This lack of opposition to what he's doing in the United States.

 He's got three years, and I think he's going to try to make the most of it.